ropensci/roweb3/content/blog/2022-04-14-software-review-editorial-challenges/index.md

 To reduce editorial work in particular, we've improved automation, which was the topic of a community call, ["Enhancing Software Peer Review with GitHub Automation"](/commcalls/dec2021-automation/): many tedious aspects, including exhaustive automatic checks of package quality, are now handled by a bot!

 A huge part of limiting work editor load is having enough editors!
-We have been expanding our editorial team [LINK TO NEW EDITOR POSTS], with the goal of only expecting editors to handle [about 4 submissions a year](https://devdevguide.netlify.app/editorguide.html#editors-responsabilities).
+We have been [expanding our editorial team](/tags/editors/), with the goal of only expecting editors to handle [about 4 submissions a year](https://devdevguide.netlify.app/editorguide.html#editors-responsabilities).
 As our submissing volume grows, and editors rotate out (we ask for 2-year commitments with option to renew), we recruit new editors largely out of our pool of reviewers.
 We invite experienced reviewers to guest-edit and asking if they want to stay on if their reviewers work well.
-If you want to try editing [start by volunteering as a reviewer](LINK)!
+If you want to try editing [start by volunteering as a reviewer](/software-reviewer)!

 ## Conclusion